-The following equipment is available for checkout through Student Government: disc golf frisbees, footballs, volleyballs, soccer balls, orange cones, and games.
+The following equipment is available for checkout through Student Government: footballs, volleyballs, soccer balls, orange cones, and games.

 Athletics

 The Athletic Department at Trinity College of Florida is dedicated to excellence both on and off the court.
 Practice, hard work, and commitment are key to developing successful teams which generate winning results.